polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-1-connect-to-a-node.md

 ```
 Remember what we said in the previous part?
 The second argument of `useEffect` is an array that presents the variables to watch.
 In this case, `useEffect` will be triggered when the component loads and whenever `api.rpc.system` changes.
 It should not but we never know (and if you don't specify this argument the component will work surely as well but you'll see a warning in the console).

-Finally, we'll display these info at the top of the page:
+Finally, we'll display our node information at the top of the page:
 ```js
   return (
     <>